MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/dbgmodel-object-register.md

 |Id|A unique identifier (within the domain of a specific architecture) for the register.|

 ## Remarks
 Currently, you can only get the register's name through string conversion.
-This will be improved in future updates.